Home

 He then adds:

-And that is more or less it when it comes to the documented evidence that the use of the names.
-Although Low's account bears the hallmarks of someone who has dealt with the common people, just how influenced was he by other accounts, in particular James Wallace's?
+Although Low's account bears the hallmarks of someone who has dealt with the common people, just how influenced was he by earlier accounts?

 Section Contents